sensible-hq/sensible-docs/readme-sync/v0/api/1000 - api-tutorial/2000 - api-tutorial-async-1.md

 To retrieve the extraction results with the  `/documents` endpoint, take the following steps:

-1. In a previous step on this page, you got back a result that included and extraction ID:
+1. In a previous step on this page, you got back a result that included an extraction ID:

    ```json
    {